Electromyography and Nerve Conduction Studies

-In 1999, AANEM made recommendations on electrodiagnostic medicine based on the consensus of 43 experts in the field of electrodiagnostic medicine.2 AANEM provided no information on the selection process for these individuals but noted that they were neurologists or physiatrists representing diverse practice types and locations.
+The AANEM (2009) made recommendations on electrodiagnostic medicine based on the consensus of 43 experts in the field of electrodiagnostic medicine.2,The AANEM provided no information on the selection process for these individuals but noted that they were neurologists or physiatrists representing diverse practice types and locations.

-AAOS published practice guidelines on the diagnosis and treatment of CTS in 2007.14 AAOS made the following statement on its guideline methodology:
+The AAOS (2007) published practice guidelines on the diagnosis and treatment of CTS.13,The AAOS made the following statement on its guideline methodology:

 "The AAOS Carpal Tunnel Syndrome (CTS) Guideline Work Group systematically reviewed the available literature, evaluated the level of evidence found in that literature, and subsequently wrote the following recommendations based on a rigorous, standardized consensus process.

 Multiple iterations of written review were conducted by the participating Work Group, AAOS Guidelines Oversight Committee, AAOS Evidence-based Practice Committee, and the AAOS Council on Research, Quality Assessment, and Technology prior to final approval by the AAOS Board of Directors."

 Consensus on guideline recommendations was reached using a modification of the nominal group technique.